pablocesar87/merixstudio/README.md

 "settings/local.py" should be created from "merixstudio/settings/local_template.py".
 Just fill with your information.

-Create a virtualenv for python3: python3 -m venv <yourvenvname>
+Create a virtualenv for python3: python3 -m venv "yourvenvname"

 Install dependencies: pip -r install base.txt